Printing Worksheets in Excel 2010

 Adjusting Common Page Setup Settings

-To switch to a different printer, choose File » Print and use the drop-down control in the Printer section to select a different installed printer.
+To switch to a different printer, choose File » Print and use the drop-down control in the Printer section to select any other installed printer.

 Sometimes you may want to print only a part of the worksheet rather than the entire active area.
 Choose File » Print and use the controls in the Settings section to specify what to print.